ReconfigureIO/UX/docs/source/overview.rst

 .. image:: ReconfigureArchAWS.png

 Each FPGA card has 64 GiB dedicated memory (DRAM) which can be used to share data between the CPU and FPGA.
+The host CPU can allocate blocks in shared memory and pass pointers to the FPGA, and the FPGA can read and write to and from those pointers.
+The FPGA also has on-chip block RAM, which it can allocate directly.

 .. image:: ReconfigureFPGAarchitecture.png